benchmarko/CPCBasic/README.md

 - Just open cpcbasic.html in a browser.
   The user interface shows several boxes, which can be reduced and expanded by pressing the **green** buttons.
 - Use the selection field to select a sample program, reset the CPC, and run the program.
 - If you change the BASIC program, press the **Run** button to compile and run the BASIC program in JavaScript.
-The **Parse only** button parses (or compiles) the program without it running.
+The **Compile only** button compiles the program without running it.
 - If the focus is on the CPC screen, keystrokes will be detected by a running program.
+  The *Input* window is an alternative way to send input to the CPC.
+This works also on mobile devices.
 - The **Break** button stops the simulation.
 You can continue with the "Continue" button.
 - The **Reset** button resets the CPC.
 - Textual output is also written to the *Console* Window.
 This is useful for copying and pasting the output.